 This delicious tea can go a long way in preventing infection and has the added benefit of calming our nerves and helping us settle down at the end of the day.

-If you need more advice or have a question about how you can feel your best this winter, sign up for my complimentary 15-minute phone consultation.
+If you need more advice or have a question about how you can feel your best this winter, sign up for a complimentary 15-minute phone consultation.

 - Parikh, B.A.; Tumer, N.E.
 (2004).
 Antiviral activity of ribosome inactivating proteins in medicine.
 Mini Rev. Med.
 Chem.
 2004, 4, 523–543.

 - Zakay-Rones, Z., Varsano, N., Zlotnik, M., Manor, O., Regev, L., Schlesinger, M., & Mumcuoglu, M. (1995).
 Inhibition of several strains of influenza virus in vitro and reduction of symptoms by an elderberry extract (Sambucus nigra L.) during an outbreak of influenza B Panama.
 The Journal of Alternative and Complementary Medicine, 1(4), 361-369.

 - Currier, N. L., & Miller, S. C. (2001).
 Echinacea purpurea and melatonin augment natural-killer cells in leukemic mice and prolong life span.
 The Journal of Alternative & Complementary Medicine, 7(3), 241-251.

 - Sandoval-Chacon, M., Thompson, J. H., Zhang, X. J., Liu, X., Mannick, E. E., Sadowska-Krowicka, H., … & Miller, M. J. S. (1998).
 Antiinflammatory actions of cat’s claw: the role of NF-kB.
 Alimentary Pharmacology and Therapeutics, 12(12), 1279-1290.